IV. Other Policies Governing Employment at Georgetown University

 Concerns of Discrimination in Academic Work

 If students believe there has been discrimination in strictly academic areas, such as coursework, grading or class participation, the matter will be handled in accordance with the procedures set out in the applicable student academic policies and procedures.
-For more information go to: http://www.georgetown.edu/undergrad/bulleti/regulations4.html
+For more information go to: Undergraduate Bulletin or the Graduate Student Ombuds Office

 Any member of the University community can make a report about a possible bias incident or hate crime through the Bias Reporting System.
-For more information go to:
+For more information go to the bias reporting website.

 Georgetown University has among its primary purposes teaching, research, and the expansion and dissemination of knowledge.
 Although development of patents and commercial applications is not a primary institutional goal, patentable inventions and other marketable forms of intellectual property do result from the research activities of Georgetown University's employees, including faculty, administration, and staff, as well as students and fellows, who may not be compensated for their activities (hereinafter collectively referred to as “Covered Individual(s)”).
 The University has an interest in protecting such intellectual properties in order to:

 - Serve the public good by promoting the disclosure, dissemination, and utilization of inventions which arise in the course of the University's research through established channels of commerce;